Oneo64/Starlattice/Technology/Weapons.md

 Plasmatic handweapons, such as rifles and pistols, almost always have insulated grips and handles.
 It's a safety precaution not to touch the parts of the weapon that directly connect to the main weapon system.
 A bolt produced by a plasmatic handweapon is very hard to see at daylight, but its observed to be a streak of the same color of the crystal used to create the plasma.

-On impact, these bolts of plasma typically produce a small flash of light, a cracking sound like a firecracker, and sparks.
+Upon impact, these bolts of plasma typically produce a small flash of light, a cracking sound similar to a firecracker, and sparks.
 Injuries caused by plasmatic handweapons include 2nd to 3rd degree burns and can put a dent in concrete.

 #### Mounted Turrets
 Mounted turrets work the same way plasmatic weapons work, except on a bigger scale.
 Additionally, to assist turret operators, almost every mounted turret has a targeting system installed, telling them where they should aim to get the best shot.
 These targeting systems take average speed and movement direction into account.